Home » Breakfast & Brunch » Baked French Eggs

 Baked French Eggs

 What are Baked French Eggs?
-I call these eggs French eggs as this recipe is my own take on an old French technique of baking eggs in the oven.
+I call these eggs French eggs as this recipe is my own take on an old French-style technique of baking eggs in the oven.
 It’s essentially the same technique but adapted so they can be made individually in a muffin pan.
-The advantage of this technique is that you can make eggs for everyone at one time.
-I’ve found that baking eggs is incredibly simple and easy to make plus you can several eggs at once.
+Oeufs En Cocotte means eggs in pots in French.
+The advantage of this American-style technique is they’re incredibly easy to make, no water bath required plus you can make several eggs at once.
 There are tons of recipes for special breakfast bowls, tarts and hash brown pies and I love those, too.
-This recipe is all about the egg and serves as an easy way to make several eggs at one time to accompany any of your favorite breakfast sides.
-How to make Baked French Eggs: (Scroll down for full printable recipe.)
+This recipe is all about the egg and serves as an easy way to make several eggs at one time to accompany any of your favorite breakfast and brunch dishes.
+Ingredients you’ll need to make delicate French Baked Eggs: (Scroll down for full printable recipe card.)

 How to Make the Best Baked French Eggs Recipe